GBRic/github-pages-with-jekyll/index.md

  Gordon Richard

 ## Personal Information
-Hi, my name is Gordon and I am a Swiss-Australian dual citizen.
+My name is Gordon and I am a Swiss-Australian dual citizen.
 After earning a sales diploma in Switzerland, I worked selling musical instruments.
 I would play analog and digital synthesizers and the bass guitar at live venues and do recordings in studios.
 I then met my wife when I came to live in Australia.
 I am a learner of Mandarin and am fluent in German and English.

 ## Interest in IT
 My father is a programmer.
 At a young age, he would introduce me to games and screensavers.
 As the years went by, I encountered computers in more places outside my home as they began to become common in the households of many people.
 One memory I have is that of a friend's older brother booting up Linux, then explaining to us what the kernel was doing.
 I never forgot the excitement in his voice, even though I remained clueless as to what his explanations meant.
 As I grew older, I wanted to know what was going on under the hood of a computer and within its software.
 My work career however progressed in a different direction.
 Today, I am still as intrigued by computers as ever and I enjoy using them to do work, study and create arts.